I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/ns-wsk-_wsk_buf.md

 ## Members

-`Length`

-When a WSK_BUF structure is used to describe a buffer of data to be sent over a socket, this
-     member specifies the number of bytes of data in the MDL (or MDL chain) to be sent.

-When a WSK_BUF structure is used to describe a buffer for receiving data from a socket, this member
-     specifies the maximum number of bytes to be received into the MDL (or MDL chain).

-When a WSK_BUF structure is contained within either a
-     <a href="..\wsk\ns-wsk-_wsk_data_indication.md">WSK_DATA_INDICATION</a> structure or a
-     <a href="..\wsk\ns-wsk-_wsk_datagram_indication.md">WSK_DATAGRAM_INDICATION</a> structure,
-     this member specifies the number of bytes of received data in the MDL (or MDL chain).

 `Mdl`

 A pointer to a memory descriptor list (MDL).
 The MDL can be a single MDL or the first MDL in an